-The continued success of Gulf Bank's ESG Strategy relies on the trust and collaboration of our stakeholders, from investors and employees relationships, ensuring we remain a leading player in Kuwait's banking sector by driving innovation, customer service, and sustainable financial practices.
+The continued success of Gulf Bank's ESG Strategy relies on the trust and collaboration of our stakeholders, from investors and employees to the communities we serve.
+We will continue to strengthen these relationships, ensuring we remain a leading player in Kuwait's banking sector by driving innovation, customer service, and sustainable financial practices.
 We are excited about the opportunities that lie ahead and remain committed to driving positive change for our customers, employees, and the broader community.